scionproto/scion/go/bootstrapper/README.rst

 Request for Comments
 ====================

-Unlike the DHCP option, the DNS SRV record can specify a port to reach the service.
+1. Unlike the DHCP option, the DNS SRV record can specify a port to reach the service.
 Currently, if the port is not the canonical one, currently the 8041, the hint is discarded.
    Do we want this behavior?
    In my opinion this should be changed.
+2. The name server the DNS discovery mechanisms uses is now retrieved via DHCP, instead of looking it up locally (since most likely it has been already retrieved with the DHCP exchange when the device obtained an IP address).
+   The was motivation for this was to be OS independent.
+   Do we want to keep this behavior?

 References
 ==========